goerliboy/ProductUserFit/README.md

 **Here’s how it works:**
 * You answer 18 questions about your product; how clear the concept is, how much it relies on crypto-native primitives etc.
-* It gives a Friction Index Score (_how difficult your product is_), and tailored insights based on the score:
+* It gives a Friction Index Score (_how difficult your product is_) and tailored insights based on the score:

   * Product Intepretation
   * Category Radar Chart (_visual breakdown of your product's complexity across different knowledge domains_)